Bill Woodfull: Style

 As a captain, Woodfull was known for his courage and high moral principles in the face of the bodyline series.
 Fellow player Stan McCabe described him as "the greatest man I ever met", while wicket-keeper Bert Oldfield said that he had never met a more exemplary character.
 Oldfield said that Woodfull was a psychologist and humanitarian in addition to a captain.
 Bradman attributed Woodfull's success to his ability to command the intense loyalty of his players and convert it into team spirit.
 Bill O'Reilly said that Woodfull's men "all held imperishable memories of his personal touch and his courage".
 Ray Robinson said that "nobody thought Bill Woodfull the cat's whiskers as a strokeplayer but his many qualities made him a pre-eminent leader of men".
 He added that "Woodfull's unrivalled selflessness won fidelity bordering on devotion".
 Australian cricket writer Jack Pollard said that "Woodfull had the habit of being where things were tough, and he brought rare dignity to the Australian captaincy".
 Pollard compared the respect he commanded from his players to that of Ian Chappell.
 The English writer RC Robertson-Glasgow said of Woodfull:

 Woodfull was known for his gentlemanly nature and his adherence to the spirit of the game.
 Aside from refusing to retaliate against bodyline, Woodfull refused to exploit loopholes to dismiss batsmen.
-On one occasion, Jack Fingleton was run out after wandering out of the crease to inspect the crease, without intending to run.
+On one occasion, Jack Fingleton was run out after wandering out of the crease to inspect the pitch, without intending to run.
 A teammate broke the wicket and the umpire upheld the appeal, but Woodfull called Fingleton back.
 He led his team in an understated way, preferring to give broad objectives to his players and trusting them to choose their own methods to fulfil the task at hand.
 However, he was known to organise his team tightly on tour to ensure that things proceeded smoothly.